Buyer behaviour has changed – customers are more demanding and more empowered with technology, access to product reviews and information.

 By understanding your customers’ needs, you can determine the types of products and services that can deliver them the value they seek.

 2. Keep an eye on what your customers are purchasing

 Of course, the understanding of your customers’ needs will need to be supplemented by data of the purchases your customers are making.
 After all, you need to know exactly what they are buying to make sure you can cross-sell the right product / service to complement their purchases.

 When you have the key pieces of the puzzle, i.e., what they need and what they are buying, it becomes easier to determine the gap – the product or service they need that they have not purchased.
 It doesn’t matter whether they have purchased it from the competition or whether they have not purchased it at all, what matters is that your customer is not buying it from you.
 And that makes it a cross-sell opportunity.

 Seems easy, right?
-It is, if you have all the information of your customers’ purchases.
-But for businesses that don’t have the complete view of what their customers are buying, identifying cross selling opportunities is not easy, and in some cases downright impossible.
+It is, if you have all the information about your customers’ purchases.
+But for businesses that don’t have the complete view of what their customers are buying, identifying cross-selling opportunities is not easy, and in some cases downright impossible.

 The key is to have a tool that can give you complete visibility of your customer’s buying habits, this can be in the form of sales analytics or Business Intelligence.
 The critical element is the technical capability of this tool to show you exactly the sales that you have made and to which customers over a specific time period.
 Supported by records or notes from past sales conversations, you will be able to determine the customers' needs and pinpoint those who present potential cross-sell opportunities.
 And then, you can act on it.